top of page

 I recently read an article that noted the length of life for a person on the spectrum could be related to their level of autism (1,2,3).
 First, someone on the spectrum’s length of life has been noted to be less than a neurotypical, about two percent less.
 Second, those on the spectrum with more profound autism (level 3) are said to live less than typical individuals.
 Research is currently limited, and more evidence is needed to support these findings.
 However, we need to begin to understand why this data is occurring and how we can better support those on the spectrum who are aging.

-As we understand the differences in those on the spectrum, such as communication challenges, sensory challenges, social differences, fears, and anxiety—which may change with support but remain throughout life, we can better understand how to support them during the aging process.
+As we understand the differences in those on the spectrum, such as communication challenges, sensory challenges, social differences, developmental delays, speech delay, fears, and anxiety—which may change with support but remain throughout life, we can better understand how to support them during the aging process.

 Those on the spectrum may face financial challenges due to limited career opportunities and perhaps unwise spending due to enthusiasm.
 There is research indicating that there is an increase in health issues related to heart, lung, and diabetes in people with autism.
 Some medications they take can increase the likelihood that these physical issues will appear.
 When there are limited social skills, there is a higher likelihood of isolation, lack of community, and, thus, depression.
 Those with more profound autism are noted to have greater sleep apnea, gastrointestinal issues, epilepsy, and some cancers.
 There is also a connection between the genetics of autism and conditions such as Parkinson's disease.